MI-DPLA/combine/docs/exporting.rst

   - upload an export zip/tar file
   - provide a location on disk to an export directory or archive file
-  - provide a URL where an export archive file may be found (coming)
+  - provide a URL where an export archive file may be found (*coming soon*)

-To continue the example, we can use the filepath location `/home/combine/data/combine/stateio/exports/21627afc4d0042baae56f826e19bbcf2.zip` from our previous export, by clicking the "Filesystem" tab in the import form.
+To continue the example, we can use the filepath location ``/home/combine/data/combine/stateio/exports/21627afc4d0042baae56f826e19bbcf2.zip`` from our previous export, by clicking the "Filesystem" tab in the import form.
 Then, click "Import State" to initialize another background process for importing the state.

 Immediately we are redirected, and a new Import row is created indicating it is "running":